espruino/BangleApps/apps/sixths/README.md

 Useful gestures:

+ B -- "Battery", show/buzz battery info
+D -- "Down", previous waypoint
-F -- disable GPS.
+F -- "oFf", disable GPS.
-G -- enable GPS for 4 hours in low power mode.
+G -- "Gps", enable GPS for 4 hours in low power mode.
+I -- "Info", toggle info display
+ L -- "aLtimeter", load altimeter app
+M -- "Mark", create mark from current position
-N -- take a note and write it to the log.
+N -- "Note", take a note and write it to the log.
+ O -- "Orloj", run orloj app
+ R -- "Run", run "runplus" app
-S -- enable GPS for 30 minutes in high power mode.
+S -- "Speed", enable GPS for 30 minutes in high power mode.
+ T -- "Time", buzz current time
+U -- "Up", next waypoint
+Y -- "compass", reset compass

 When application detects watch is being worn, it will use vibrations to communicate back to the user.

+B -- battery low.
 E -- acknowledge, gesture understood.
 T -- start of new hour.

+Three colored dots may appear on display.
+North is on the 12 o'clock position (top of the display).

+red: this is direction to the waypoint.
+green: this is direction you are moving into, according to GPS.
+blue: this is direction top of watch faces, according to the compass.

 Written by: [Pavel Machek](https://github.com/pavelmachek)